Grigory Pasko: Life

 Pasko was born in the village of Kreshchenovka, Kherson Oblast, currently Ukraine, to a teacher's family.
 He graduated from the journalism department of Lviv University in 1983, and worked as an investigative journalist and editor for Boyevaya Vakhta (Battle Watch), the in-house newspaper of the Russian Pacific Fleet.
 He worked with Japanese journalists from the NHK TV network and the Asahi Shimbun national daily newspaper.
-He had disclosed the dumping of nuclear waste by the Russian Navy in the Sea of Japan in 1993.
+He disclosed the dumping of nuclear waste by the Russian Navy in the Sea of Japan in 1993.

 Prisoner of conscience

 On 23 November 1997, Pasko was arrested by Russian Federal Security Service agents in Vladivostok.
 He was accused of espionage for his publications on environmental problems in the Japanese sea, but initially found not guilty, because of the lack of evidence.
 Due to the efforts of his attorneys, including Ivan Pavlov, Pasko was convicted only for two points of accusation (from sixty).
 He was found guilty of “abuse of his official position”, but released immediately under a general amnesty.

 After several re-trials, the Court of the Pacific Fleet ultimately acquitted Pasko on all counts except espionage, sentencing him to four years of imprisonment for treason on December 25, 2001.
 He was recognized as a prisoner of conscience by Amnesty International.

 In 2003, he was released from detention.
 Eighteen months later, he was allowed to travel abroad.